 Sites like haveibeenpwned, who have been around for a long time, allow you to check and see if your email address is listed under a site that has been hacked (I look regularly at mine!).
 If it is there then you may be vulnerable.
 Likewise, Troy Hunt’s excellent site fleshes out this information in technicolour.

-Passwords, the bottom line is this…
+Dark web and passwords, the bottom line is this…

 If you have two or three passwords you use for all your online logins, and one of your accounts has been hacked – don’t be surprised if other accounts are targeted too.